kevkillion/PowerBI_Customer_Analytics/README.md

 The following files were used in this project:

 - README.md: Description file outlining the project
-- PowerBI_DynamicCustomer Analysis.pbix: dynamic view of dashboard
+- PowerBI_Dynamic Customer Analysis.pbix: dynamic view of dashboard
-- PowerBI_DynamicCustomer Analysis.pdf: static view of dashboard
+- PowerBI_Dynamic Customer Analysis.pdf: static view of dashboard
 - Join.sql: SQL script joining datasets